masonfaldet/FUNTF-Sampler/README.md

 ## Overview

-The implementation is based on algorithms described in the papers:
+The implementation is based on the algorithm `Eigenlift` described in the papers:

-> **Sampling FUNTFs by way of a Hamiltonian toric action**
+> **Sampling Finite Unit Norm Tight Frames Using Symplectic Geometry**
 > Faldet and Shonkwiler